• Skip to primary navigation

 Get Started NowReturning Users Login

-1. Membership Fees or Union Fees: These are usually itemised on your Income Statement or another summary you get from your employer or tax agent.
+Your Income Statement or another summary you get from your employer or tax agent will usually itemise these.

-4. Computer Items: If you have a credit card statement and you make a note against it at the time of the purchase, you can use it as evidence of the claim.
+If you have a credit card statement and you make a note at the time of the purchase, you can use it as evidence of the claim.
 It also helps if you take a photo of the packaging as well.
 The note should say, for example: new home office computer from JB Hi-Fi.

-What the ATO does NOT accept as proof for deductions with no receipt
+What the ATO will not accept as proof for deductions

-• Having an item with a price tag attached, but no evidence you purchased it.
-The price tag doesn’t mean anything in this case.
-You also need a corresponding bank statement that confirms you purchased it and how much you purchased it for.
+• Having an item with a price tag attached, but no proof you purchased it.
+You also need a corresponding bank statement that confirms you purchased it and for how much.

-• A catalogue or advertisement with the price of an item, but no evidence you purchased it.
-As above, if you don’t have a receipt, you need the catalogue AND a bank/credit card statement showing you bought it.
+• A catalogue or advertisement with the price of an item, if you don’t have a receipt, you would also need a bank/credit card statement showing you bought it.

 How much can you claim on tax without receipts?

-The ATO says that if you have no receipts at all, but you did buy work-related items, then you can claim up to a maximum value of $300 per year.
+The ATO says that if you have no receipts at all, but you bought work-related items, you can claim up to a maximum value of $300 per year.

 Most people are eligible to claim more than $300 which would boost their tax refund.
-However, with no receipts, you’re stuck below that $300 limit.
+However, with no receipts, you’re stuck below that limit.
+From their 2027 tax return, taxpayers won’t need receipts to claim a deduction of less than $1,000 for work-related expenses in their tax return.

-While the ATO won’t ask you for receipts if your claim is below $300, they may still ask you to explain what it was, how you paid for it, and how it is related to your work.
+While the ATO won’t ask for receipts if your claim is below this amount, they may still ask what the expense was, how you paid, and why it relates to your work.

 Having your receipts ready at tax time is an easy problem to fix.
 Here’s how: